vkum29/pov/react/redux.md

 ## Stores - Data (collection) ~ Similar to FLUX

-- Stores the data representing the state of applicaiton
+- Stores the data representing the state of application
 - Informs Providers of state change.
 - In flux state changes are forwarded to React Components as we don't have providers.